 Select Azure Active Directory in the search results.

-Your initial domain will be part of onmicrosoft.com.
+Your initial domain is part of onmicrosoft.com.
 You can add other domain names later.
-The directory, of a tenant, can have multiple domains assigned to it.
+A tenant directory can have multiple domains assigned to it.

-After your directory creation is complete, select the information box to manage your new directory.
+After directory creation is complete, select the information box to manage your new directory.

-Now that we have a directory, let's create at least two users.
-One that will be a Global Admin for the tenant and another that will be our master user for embedding.
-Think of this as a service account.
+Now that you have a directory, let's create at least two users.
+One is a tenant Global Admin and another is a master user for embedding.
+You can think of the latter as a service account.

-Within the Azure portal, make sure we are on the Azure Active Directory fly out.
+In the Azure portal, make sure you are on the Azure Active Directory fly out.

-If you are not, select the Azure Active Directory icon from the left services bar.
+If not, select the Azure Active Directory icon from the left services navigation.

 Select All users and then select + New user.

-Provide a name and username for this user.
-This will be your Global Admin for the tenant.
-You will also want to change the Directory role to Global administrator.
+Provide a Name and User name for your tenant Global Admin.
+Change the Directory role to Global administrator.
 You can also show the temporary password.
-When you are done, select Create.
+When you're done, select Create.

-You will want to do the same thing again for a regular user in your tenant.
-This could also be used for your master embedding account.
-This time, for Directory role, we will leave it as User.
-Be sure to make note of the password.
-Then select Create.
+Do the same thing for a regular tenant user.
+You can use this account for your master embedding account.
+This time, for Directory role, leave it as User.
+Note the password, then select Create.

-Sign up for Power BI with your user account that you created in step 5.
-You can do that by going to powerbi.com and selecting Try free under Power BI - Cloud collaboration and sharing.
+Sign up for Power BI with the user account that you created in step 5.
+Go to powerbi.com and select Try free under Power BI - Cloud collaboration and sharing.

-When you sign up, you will be prompted to try Power BI Pro free for 60 days.
-You can opt into that to become a pro user.
-Now you can also start developing an embedded solution if that is what you are looking for.
+When you sign up, you're prompted to try Power BI Pro free for 60 days.
+You can opt into that to become a Pro user, which gives you the option to start developing an embedded solution.

-Make sure you sign up with the email address you gave the user account.
+Make sure you sign up with your user account's email address.

-Now that you have an Azure AD tenant, you can use this tenant to test items within Power BI, and/or you can move forward to embed Power BI dashboards and reports in your application.
-For more information on how to embed items, see How to embed your Power BI dashboards, reports and tiles.
+Now that you have an Azure AD tenant, you can use this tenant to test items within Power BI.
+You can also embed Power BI dashboards and reports in your application.
+For more information, see How to embed your Power BI dashboards, reports, and tiles.